Angel (1999 TV series): Executive producers

 Joss Whedon is credited as executive producer throughout the run of the series.
 Alongside Angel, he was also working on a series of other projects such as Buffy, Fray, Astonishing X-Men and Firefly, which would later also lead to the film Serenity.

 For the first three seasons, David Greenwalt, who co-created the series with Whedon, was also credited as executive producer; during this time, he also took on the role of show runner.
-He left to oversee Miracles, but continued to work on Angel as a consulting producer for the final two seasons.
+He left to oversee the ABC drama Miracles, but continued to work on Angel as a consulting producer for the final two seasons.
 Tim Minear also served as an executive producer during the second season, contributing heavily to the season's story arc.
 At the start of the fourth season, David Simkins was made showrunner and executive producer, but after three months, he left the show due to "creative differences" and is not credited in any episodes.
 Established Angel writer Jeffrey Bell took over for the balance of season 4 and became executive producer for season 5.
 After Buffy concluded, writer David Fury joined the staff as executive producer for the final season.

 Fran Rubel Kuzui and her husband, Kaz Kuzui, were also credited as executive producers throughout Angel, but were not involved in any writing or production for the show.
 Jeffrey Bell mentions in his DVD commentary during the closing credits of the Angel series finale "Not Fade Away" that two people were credited and paid for Angel without needing to ever step on the set.
 Angel crew member Dan Kerns also revealed in an essay that two executive producers "received credit and sizeable checks for the duration of Buffy and Angel for doing absolutely nothing".
 Their credit, rights and royalties for the whole Buffy franchise, which includes spinoff Angel, relate to their funding, producing and directing of the original movie version of Buffy.